 The final hitter I'm going to highlight for the moment is Josmil Pinto.
 He ended 2012 with the Rock Cats, looking good in 47 at-bats.
 Currently with a .295/.394/.574 line, Pinto leads New Britain with 4 home runs and 14 RBIs.
 He's also hit safely in 9 of his last 10 games, including 4 multi-hit games.

 On the whole, I've been impressed with the offense.
-They haven't quite replicated the Arcia/Hicks/Herrmann/Colabello power from 2012, but players like Beresford, Ortiz, Pinto, and even Antoan Richardson, have helped to keep the team in games.
+They haven't quite replicated the Arcia/Hicks/Herrmann/Colabello power from 2012, but players like Beresford, Ortiz, Pinto, and even Antoan Richardson, have helped keep the team in games.

 Starting pitching has been exciting.
 Right now -- and probably only until the All-Star break -- the Rock Cats have both Alex Meyer and Trevor May, both top 10 prospects in the Twins' organization.
 Both have been as advertised.
 Meyer has a 1-0 record, a 1.69 ERA, and has struck out 19 and walked 7 in 16 innings.
 His WHIP is 1.25.
 Rock Cats broadcaster Jeff Dooley noted that Meyer hit 98 mph on the radar gun in one of his starts.
-He's doing exactly what we expect: missing bats.
+He's doing exactly what we expect:: missing bats.
 Hopefully, the control will improve just a little, and he'll be in AAA by July.

 Trevor May has an 0-1 record, and a 3.14 ERA, but has 19 Ks and 10 walks in 14 and 1/3 innings.
 His WHIP is 1.60.
 Yes, there are control issues, but there's no reason that those can't be ironed out.
 May, who is 23, has a promising future, and he, too, can be out of New Britain later this season if he gets his control under control.
-As a fan, it's exciting to see Meyer's and May's (the new M & M Boys???)
-K totals.
+As a fan, it's exciting to see Meyer's and May's (the new M & M Boys???) strikeout totals.
 Twins fans should be excited.

 The Rock Cats are currently on the road in Portland, Maine, and lost a tough one, 12-1, last night.
 I'll be in attendance and reporting when they return to New Britain Stadium next weekend, so expect some good content in the near future.